adkelley/javascript-to-purescript/tut06/README.md

   logShow $ (First "a" <> First "b") <> First "c" == First "a" <> (First "b" <> First "c")  -- true
 ```

 Here again, there's not much difference between `First` and `Sum` newtype and instance declarations.
-We merely swapped out numbers for a generic type, be it a string, number, pick your poison.
+We merely swapped out numbers for a generic type, be it a string, number, or pick your poison.
 And our append operation ignores every argument except for the first.

 ## Semigroup modules in PureScript